imalerich/cs327hw04/README.md

 To browse the documentation for all the classes simply open the ./docs/html/index.html in your browser.
 I hope this aids in a quick grading process.

+Lastly I have designed the program to throw an exception whenever it comes across an error, most programs do not handle this exception, and so if you feed a program a bad file it crash, but will include a small description as to what sort of error occured that caused the crash.
+The sndcvt project takes advantage of this exception handling to test the reading of different file formats, and so provides a good example of how this methodology is useful.

 # Install
 -------------------------------------------------------------